ROOF RAT REMOVAL AND PREVENTION

 The roof rat or Rattus rattus has been one of the scourges of mankind for thousands of years.
 The rat has been identified as the cause of the black plague during the middle ages.
 The first roof rat in Phoenix was spotted in 2001.
 There have subsequently been confirmed sightings of the roof rat in Phoenix, Tempe, Glendale, Paradise Valley and Glendale.
 You will notice you have rats either by spotting one, seeing droppings or if you have citrus fruit trees, partially eaten fruit on the ground.
 Small holes in screens are also an indication of rats or possibly mice.

 If you suspect you have roof rats or mice for that matter, call Atomic Pest Control for a FREE Consultation and to take our no risk challenge.
-Our Phoenix rat removal specialists will come out and show you the 7 areas of rodent vulnerability.
-If they can’t find at least 7 areas of vulnerability, your service is free.
+Our Phoenix roof rat removal and pest professional specialists will come out and show you the 7 areas of rodent vulnerability.
+If they cannot find at least 7 areas of vulnerability, your service is free.
 Atomic Pest Control can help you with the following as a part of a comprehensive roof rat service:

 - Home Proofing: Seal House and Attic